So were runes ever divinatory?

 Mein arsch it is.
 It's about as authentic as claiming Taco Bell is real Mexican food.
 Or claiming that real Italians make pizza just like Domino's.
 Not that there's anything “wrong” or “bad” about Native American spirituality per se (again, if that's what speaks to you) – what's bad is when people copy bits and pieces of it and call it something else entirely, usually for profit.
 What's bad is when people claim it's for “everyone” and then try to market it in over 200 countries by mixing it with whatever unrelated cultures they think will sell in those countries.
 It's not “cultural appropriation” when you sincerely practice a culture in its context and respect the customs and interpretations of its native people, even if it's not your ancestors' culture.
 It is cultural appropriation when you recklessly rip off parts of it for a quick buck – when you steal Native American myths and claim they are Germanic, or when you stick runes on a Navajo medicine wheel or an Aztec calendar and claim that this is a “Nordic wheel of fate” or some other such syncretistic psycho-babble.
 And that's precisely what many of these “neopagan” cranks dumping worthless misleading “rune books” on the market are up to.

-He also seems to have ripped off basically every cheesy, worthless new-age psychobabble book ever written about everything from addiction recovery to healing from trauma and fixing broken relationships, and repackaged it in a very thin veneer of "runes" (which of course means his personal distortion of the runes, not anything culturally relevant to actual Germanic rune meanings or Lore).
+Many popular "rune books" seem to imitate every cheesy, worthless new-age psychobabble book ever written about everything from addiction recovery to healing from trauma and fixing broken relationships, and repackaged it in a very thin veneer of "runes" (which of course means an author's personal distortion of the runes, not necessarily any culturally authentic Germanic rune meanings or Lore).

 |Seriously?
 It's as if John Gray and Margaret Murray had a love child...|

 Arrrrrgh, the sheer pop-foppish cheesiness of it all, IT BURNS!!!!!!!!